 This non-degree option is open to anyone who would like to register for Harvard T.H.
 Chan School of Public Health courses for one academic year.
 Applicants must apply to a department through the standard SOPHAS application process and need to have met departmental eligibility requirements.
 This option is available for the following departments: Biostatistics; Environmental Health; Epidemiology; Global Health and Population; Health Policy and Management; Nutrition; and Social and Behavioral Sciences

-The Summer Session is intended for current and incoming Harvard Chan School degree students, as well as health professionals in training or those who are considering a mid-career change into public health and want to strengthen their skills.
+The Summer Session is intended for current Harvard Chan School degree students, health professionals in training or those who are considering a mid-career change into public health and want to strengthen their skills through non-degree courses.
 Participants include public health professionals, primary care practitioners, physicians engaged in the evaluation of health care delivery and management, physicians in training (including preventive medicine residents and medical students in an MD/MPH joint degree program), and candidates for a part-time MPH program.

 Please note: Admission to or academic performance in non-degree programs does not guarantee admission to the School’s other full- and part-time academic degree programs, which require a separate application and admissions process.